Helps get things moving and softens things up.

 Stop taking Senna-S (Docusate / Senna) and call your doctor right away if you have nausea, vomiting, pain or bulging in your belly that doesn't go away, have rectal bleeding, and no bowel movement after taking.
 These may be symptoms of a bowel blockage (bowel obstruction) which is serious.

-Tips from pharmacists and people taking Senna-S (Docusate / Senna)Final section.
+Common concerns from people taking Senna-S (Docusate / Senna)Final section.
 Do you want to return to drug navigation?